phenyosepato/fifa-wage-analysis/README.md

 Python, Pandas & Matplotlib

 ## What was done:
--Loaded FIFA 22 player data from a csv file then cleaned and selecged the relevant columns.
+Loaded FIFA 22 player data from a csv file then cleaned and selecged the relevant columns.
--Created a scatter plot to illustrate the correlation between the players overall and their wage.
+Created a scatter plot to illustrate the correlation between the players overall and their wage.
--Finished off by saving the vizualization as an image.
+Finished off by saving the vizualization as an image.

 ## Result:
 The analysis shows a very clear positive relationship as players with higher overalls generally earn higher wages.